microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

    ![](images/updatedatabase.png)

-    This will updated the changes to the local database.
+    This will update the changes to the dev database.

-    > SQL Change Automation generates numerically ordered SQL migration scripts that sit inside your Visual Studio project and take your schema from one version to the next.
-You can add these migration scripts to version control, use them to build and release, and automate database deployments, all in one process.

 1. Open SQL Change Automation window and click **Refresh** to check the pending changes to import.
       ![](images/refreshsqlchanges.png)